abbaspour/replate/readme.md

         - Finds the organization in Organizations table (via Management API), setting display name and domain used for HRD.
         - Calls Auth0 management API to create self-service SSO invitation link
-        - Creates an invitation row in SelfServiceSSOInvitations table. `link` and `auth0_link_id` are from the Auth0 management API call response.
+        - Creates an invitation row in SsoInvitations table. `link` and `auth0_ticket_id` are from the Auth0 management API call response.
         - updates the Organization record in D1 with. sets `sso_status` to `invited`.
     - Permissions: Requires an admin workforce token with permission `create:sso_invitations`.